Iford, East Sussex: Governance

 East Sussex County Council is the next tier of government, for which Iford is within the Newhaven and Ouse Valley West division, with responsibility for Education, Libraries, Social Services, Civil Registration, Trading Standards and Transport.
 Elections for the County Council are held every four years.
 The Conservative Keith Glazier was elected in the 2017 election.

 The UK Parliament constituency for Iford is Lewes.
-The Conservative Maria Caulfield has been serving as the constituency MP since 2015.
+The Liberal Democrat Norman Baker served as the constituency MP from 1997 until 2015, when Conservative Maria Caulfield was elected.
+As of July 2024 Liberal Democrat James MacCleary is the MP.

 Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.